r509/r509-validity-crl/README.md

 * The reload_interval defines the interval at which the checker will reload the CRL from the filesystem.
 By default it is 60m.

 ##Limitations
 Due to the way CRLs work the responder can only operate in "known bad" mode.
-That is, the OCSP responder will respond "VALID" to all queries for certificates that are not explicitly revoked.
-This is in contrast to "known good" mode enabled by tracking all issuances with a plugin like [r509-validity-redis](http://github.com/sirsean/r509-validity-redis), which allows for VALID, REVOKED, and UNKNOWN responses.
+That is, the OCSP responder will respond *VALID* to all queries for certificates that are not explicitly revoked.
+This is in contrast to "known good" mode enabled by tracking all issuances with a plugin like [r509-validity-redis](http://github.com/sirsean/r509-validity-redis), which allows for *VALID*, *REVOKED*, and *UNKNOWN* responses.